earth-mover/icechunk-nasa/design-docs/icechunk-stores.md

 There are several strategies we could explore to mitigate these issues:
 - **Better compression of manifest data.** Our current msgpack format does not use any compression whatsoever.
 Compressing the manifests will make them faster to download.
 - **Concurrent downloading of manifests.** For a 3 GB manifest, splitting the download over many threads will speed it up a lot.
-(This optimizationapplies to any file in Icechunk, including chunks.)
+(This optimization applies to any file in Icechunk, including chunks.)
 - **Manifest sharding.** We can't allow manifests to grow without bound.
 The Icechunk Spec allows multiple manifests.
 The question is how do we split them up.
 This question merits a design doc all of its own.
 But here a couple of ideas:
   - Define maximum manifest size (e.g. 100 MB)
   - Split manifests by arrays